 Helpful Hint: The fort is located at the very end of Front Street.

-Most people do not know that there is a small five acre island off the coast of the town that visitors can either walk or wade over to during low tide.
+Most people do not know that there is a small five acre island off the coast of Marblehead that visitors can either walk or wade over to during low tide.
 A kayak, canoe or paddleboard could be utilized when the water is higher.

 If you enjoy hiking, several trails make it easy to walk around the tiny island.
 Children will enjoy the easy paths and nearby swing set.
 Diving is also a possibility from certain places on the island.
-There are saltwater and tidal pools that are full of shells and sea creatures.
-Be sure to check out the sandy beach to enjoy a warm summer day.
+There are saltwater and tidal pools that are full of shells and sea creatures for exploring too.

 Helpful Hint: The island is located opposite of Beacon Street and Crowninshield Road.